Protected Open Ridge

 Introducing our new natural light ridge system

-Our latest innovation is the introduction of a GRP soffit strip to our open ridge design, which replaces the fibre cement strip usually found in a protected open ridge system.
+Our latest innovation is the introduction of a polycarbonate soffit strip to our protected open ridge design, which replaces the fibre cement strip usually found in a traditional protected open ridge system.
 This unique design lets more natural light into your building and avoids ‘hot spots’ which can be caused by low level GRPs.

 This pioneering design allows more light into the building, but channels it through the centre, avoiding livestock.

 Removing the cost of poor ventilation

 Dark and poorly ventilated buildings can cost your business thousands of pounds through animal health problems and slower growth rates, but it’s the bill you never see.
 Poorly ventilated livestock buildings can lead to condensation as well as high levels of bacteria and draughts, all of which can have a real impact on animal health and performance.
 And furthermore, the use of low level GRPs in buildings can lead to ‘hot spots’, resulting in heat stress and a further impact on animal health and performance.